Registration for Summer 2025 courses will open on the first Monday of February.

 Approved Summer College Courses

 The courses listed below are the Approved Course List for Summer College students.
+The list of summer courses is updated in late December of each year.
 This list can be filtered by subject, session, day of the week, and time of day.
-Click the down arrow next to each course listing to see course details.
+Click the down arrow to see course details.

 Number | Course Name | Faculty | Time | Session | |